THE HISTORY OF INNOVATIVECOMMUNITIES.ORG FOUNDATION (ICO)

 CHRF, which was founded in 1998, owned two buildings in Victoria and had a mandate to advance social housing in Canada.
 The two buildings, Cedar Grove and Banfield House, could house a total of 46 people.
 CHRF pre-leased them to the Island Health (IH), who operated programs for those with mental health issues and who were either at risk of homelessness or who were already homeless.
 In fact, Cedar Grove was probably the first low-barrier “wet house” in BC and one of the first in North America.
 This designation means people could live there and benefit from support provided without giving up the use of addictive substances.

-In the summer of 2005, they renamed CHRF the Canadian Community Housing Foundation.
-A new organization emerged, modeled on the recommendations of John Mitchell’s “Future Organization” report, with the brand and internet domain name of InnovativeCommunities.Org.
+The CHRF, under the leadership of John and Bill, introduced the organizational principles that John had developed earlier, with new and open management concepts.
+Bill focused on property management and development and the new organization was completely staffed by volunteers.
+In the summer of 2005, they renamed CHRF.
+A new organization emerged, modeled on the recommendations of John Mitchell’s “Future Organization” report, with the brand and internet domain name of InnovativeCommunities.Org (ICO).
 Overheads were slashed and ICO became an online/virtual organization, staffed and run by volunteers with offices existing only on the Internet.

 ICO achieved a positive cash flow within a year and began to actively recruit additional volunteers worldwide.
 These volunteers brought passion, ideas, creativity, and knowledge.
-This has resulted in tremendous growth in capability and the number of people around the world whose lives are positively affected.
-Initiatives focused to the alleviation of poverty and promotion of education were supported first in Guatemala and then around the world.
+This has resulted in tremendous growth in our capabilities and increased our international reach, which has benefited many more communities around the world.
+Initiatives focused on the alleviation of poverty and advancement of education began Guatemala and spread to 16 countries.

 ICO members unanimously passed a new Constitution in December 2008, and a new name, InnovativeCommunities.Org Foundation, a few weeks later.